 March 12, 2021

-The California Western Law Review presents a discussion based on Andrea Freeman’s book Skimmed: Breastfeeding, Race and Injustice.
-The symposium will raise important questions and focus on the intersection of food law and policy, Critical Race Theory, health and reproductive rights, and feminist theory.
-The symposium promises to be evocative as well as diverse in terms of the points of view and opinions expressed.
+The California Western Law Review presented a discussion based on Andrea Freeman’s book Skimmed: Breastfeeding, Race and Injustice.
+The symposium raised important questions and focused on the intersection of food law and policy, Critical Race Theory, health and reproductive rights, and feminist theory.